nutchinnapat/data-science-bootcamp9/README.md

 # Data Science Bootcamp Batch 9

 Greetings!
-I recently completed an immersive Data Science Bootcamp, consisting of 10 comprehensive sprints.
+I recently completed an immersive Data Science Bootcamp, consisting of 10 comprehensive sprints designed to provide a thorough understanding of data science principles and tools.

 ## First part of the program